 Chapter 5 of “The Essential Secrets of Songwriting” shows how melody and lyric need to work together.
 Along with chords, they are powerful partners in any song.
 Learn how to do it right!
 Get the entire 10-eBook Bundle at a discount price, along with a free copy of “Use Your Words!
 Developing a Lyrics-First Songwriting Process”

 The problem with that kind of inspiration is that it is fleeting.
 It might be responsible for generating creative excitement quickly, but it usually only lasts for a short time and then we’re back to where we were: trying to find the inspiration to write our next piece.

-There is a much better source of inspiration, one that will help you write song after song, one that doesn’t require a powerful life event to keep feeling your creative juices, and it’s this: your own songs.
+There is a much better source of inspiration, one that will help you write song after song, one that doesn’t require a powerful life event to keep fueling your creative juices, and it’s this: your own songs.

 Waiting For Inspiration

 Most composers of classical music are well acquainted with the inspirational power of their own music.
 I’ve quoted Leonard Bernstein on my blog before, saying, “Inspiration is wonderful when it happens, but the writer must develop an approach for the rest of the time… The wait is simply too long.”

 So what do I mean when I talk about inspiration that comes from your own songs?
 In a way, it’s a kind of “internally-sourced” inspiration, because the excitement you’re generating comes from your process itself.

 And in fact, musicologist Ernest Newman provides us with one of the best quotes on the topic:

 The great composer does not set to work because he is inspired, but becomes inspired because he is working.
 Beethoven, Wagner, Bach and Mozart settled down day after day to the job in hand with as much regularity as an accountant settles down each day to his figures.
 They didn’t waste time waiting for inspiration.